AloofAli/MNIST-Digit-Classification/README.md

 # MNIST Digit Classification using K-Nearest Neighbors (KNN)

 This is an **educational project** designed to demonstrate the implementation of the **K-Nearest Neighbors (KNN)** algorithm on the **MNIST dataset**.
 It is a simple, **beginner-friendly** project aimed at learning the basics of machine learning and classification tasks.
+I learned the concepts of machine learning by working on this project and implemented it myself.
+It focuses on classification using the K-Nearest Neighbors (KNN) algorithm, and through this, I gained hands-on experience with key tasks such as data loading, preprocessing, model training, and evaluation.

 ## Key Steps: